masamitsu-murase/single_binary_stackless_python/Doc/c-api/stackless.rst

 A soft switchable extension function or method is a function or method defined by an extension module written in C. In contrast to an normal C-function you can soft-switch tasklets while this function executes.
+Soft-switchable functions obey the stackless-protocol.
 At the C-language level such a function or method is made from 3 C-definitions:

 1. A declaration object of type :c:type:`PyStacklessFunctionDeclaration_Type`.